svh-eiSmart/Adrastea_Protocols_Documentation/HTTP/HTTP.md

 ```bash
 AT%HTTPREAD=1
 ```
-After this, the message (e.g., "Hello world") needs to be entered as the next input:
+After this, the data from the server is visible:

 Expected Output:
 ```bash